niallriddell/constellation-extensions-challenge/README.md

 ## Overview

-This is the dataoperations_upsert branch that is the third branch in a series of branches that track the different stages in the widget challenge.
+This is the dataoperations_upsert branch in a series of branches that track the different stages in the widget challenge.

 ## Usage